joesch21/Sauna-site/README.md

-# Sauna Atelier
+# Corindi Saunas

-A Vite + React single page application for Sauna Atelier, featuring product listings, services, gallery, and an enquiry form backed by a Vercel serverless function.
+A Vite + React single page application for Corindi Saunas, featuring product listings, services, gallery, and an enquiry form backed by a Vercel serverless function.

 ## Getting started